joshua-holmes/docker-template-ruby-on-rails/README.md

 ## Instructions: Manual Version (good for learning)
 1. Copy and paste your React on Rails application (or make a new one) inside `ror/` so that `ror/` is the root directory of your RoR app.
 2. In `.docker/` copy the `example.env` file into the same directory and rename it `.env`.
 You do not need to change any variables here in your local repository, but you will need to configure this file on your server repo.
 3. Copy and paste the contents of `.docker/example.database.yml` into `ror/config/database.yml` and replace the contents inside, being careful of any database configurations you have already set for your project (if any).
+Preserve the database names from your original file if one of the databases has data that needs to be preserved on your local machine for development.
 4. Open `docker-compose.yml` file in this project's root directory and change the first port number only, to specify which port you want your app to run on.
 For example change it to `"4000:3000"` if you want to run the app on port 4000.
 Do not change the second number.
 5. *Skip this step if you do not have a React frontend!* If you want to test your dockerization locally, open your terminal in the root directory of your project and enter `bin/build-frontend`.
 Then run `sudo docker compose up --build`.
 Keep in mind that, when it is done loading, the port displayed in your terminal is the internal port number, not the external one.
 That means that if you set your port to 4000 in the previous step, the terminal will still display port 3000.
 In this case, you would ignore the terminal and visit port 4000 by going to http://0.0.0.0:4000 and your app should be up.
 6. **Your app is now Dockerized!!** Visit the 'Operation Instructions' section below to read about how to get the app on your server and run Docker Compose, if you have never used it before.